Overview

 These newly minted Floridians should also prepare for lower access to healthcare – in distance to hospitals, insurance coverage and per capita provider ratios – and higher costs.

-The biggest beneficiaries of a move from New York to Florida may be healthy, younger remote workers who are able to bring their high New York salaries with them while taking advantage of Florida’s low cost of living and their low healthcare needs.
+The biggest beneficiaries of a move from New York to Florida may be healthy, younger remote workers who can bring their high New York salaries with them while taking advantage of Florida’s low cost of living and their low healthcare needs.

 Methodology